 It is that time of year, the time that we honor our Mothers, Grandmother’s, God Mother’s and Mother figures.
 It is MOTHER’S DAY!
 It is my annual tradition to host a Tea Party.
 Last Year’s Teawas a blast, while it was my first it turned out rather nicely.
-This year I had even more ideas on how to improve upon my tea party.
+This year I had, even more, ideas on how to improve upon my tea party.
 There were a few things I wanted to incorporate this year but I had a lot going (I was taking swimming lesson) on and I didn’t get to all the tiny details.
-All of my guest enjoyed the set up and had a really good time.
+All of my guests enjoyed the setup and had a really good time.
 I can’t wait to make it even better next year.

 Here are my invitations I mailed out.
 I created the “Tea Party” design using the Cricut Once Upon a Princess cartridge

 This is the inside; I printed them on card stock and cut them with some funky cutting scissors.